gatsbyjs/gatsby/docs/docs/sourcing-from-private-apis.md

 Gatsby allows you to pull data from headless CMSs, databases, SaaS services, public API, and your private APIs.

-From Gatsby perspective, there is no difference between sourcing from a public or private API.
+From the Gatsby perspective, there is no difference between sourcing from a public or private API.
 The only difference is the availability of the API to Gatsby to query the data.

-There are 3 approches that you can use to source data from your private API:
+There are 3 approaches that you can use to source data from your private API:

 1. If your private API is a GraphQL API, you can use [`gatsby-source-graphql`](https://www.gatsbyjs.org/packages/gatsby-source-graphql/).
 2. If your private API is not a GraphQL API and you want something straightforward and simple, treat the data as unstructured data and fetch it during build time, as described by the guide "[Using unstructured data](/docs/using-unstructured-data/)".
 However, as highlighted in the guide, this approach comes with some tradeoffs.
-3. Create your source plugin, as described in the tutorial "[Source plugin tutorial](/docs/source-plugin-tutorial/)".
+3. Create a source plugin, as described in the tutorial "[Source plugin tutorial](/docs/source-plugin-tutorial/)".

 ### Other considerations